Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Virial estimate at large scale

-for all $|x|\geq \wtilx$. \end{lemma} \begin{remark} Unlike previous works using this type of virial function, we obtain an expression in terms of $w_1$ with a weight function $\wtilQ$, and an extra term $\frac14\int\wtilQ''w_1^2$.
-This is due to the particular definition of $\zeta_A$ and $\varphi_A$ in \eqref{eq:zeta} to deal with the specific polynomial decay of the linearized potential.
-Another relevant feature is the loss of a compact support for the second expression in \eqref{eq:estimations}, which will have to be controlled by the specific decay from \eqref{eq:V_-}. \end{remark} \begin{proof} Considering $w_1 = \zeta_A u_1$, and $\varphi_A' = \wtilQ \zeta_A^2$, we have,
+\end{lemma} \begin{remark} Unlike previous works using this type of virial function, we obtain an expression in terms of $w_1$ with weight $\wtilQ$, and an extra term $\frac14\int\wtilQ''w_1^2$.
+This is due to the particular definition of $\zeta_A$ and $\varphi_A$ in \eqref{eq:zeta} chosen to handle the specific polynomial decay of the linearized potential.
+Another relevant feature is the loss of a compact support for the second expression in \eqref{eq:estimations}, which shall be controlled by the specific decay from $V'$ in \eqref{eq:1virial}. \end{remark} \begin{proof} Considering $w_1 = \zeta_A u_1$, and $\varphi_A' = \wtilQ \zeta_A^2$, we have,

 and

 Then,

 Replacing the above identities we obtain \eqref{eq:virial1}.
 By elementary computations of \eqref{eq:zeta}, we have